arminfro/private-docker-composition/README.md

   * with Nextcloud(fpm), Redis caching, Collabora office and Cron tasks
 * Git
   * with Gitlab community edition and a Gitlab runner container
-* Monitoring
-  * with Prometheus and Grafana
-* Personal plattform
-  * currently wordpress

 Intention is one compose file with many services at once but independent in the scope of groups (so each group can be deactived anytime).

 There is also a Webserver group (with nginx-proxy-companion service) which is not optional.

-Any kind of contribution is welcome, add more service groups to your liking and bring it up :)

 ## Requirements